dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof.md

 ![](images/C10.svg)

+Installing the *Roof Felt* can be tricky because of the angle of the roof since the roll has a tendency to slip down to roof.

 ## Cover Until Next Step

 Cut an 8 inch strip of Roof Felt to cover the ridge beam.
 This will make the structure water proof enough for you to no longer have to use a tarp as cover.
 Nail it down with cap nails as it will be prone to fly off in heavy wind.
 You'll remove this piece once you're ready to install the ridge cap for the roofing.